 A thorough assessment will determine whether you have radiculopathy or stenosis.
 This diagnosis is essential since treatment usually differs from NSLBP or radicular pain.

-For specific recommendations, please consult a musculoskeletal physiotherapist or another spinal healthcare practitioner.
+Please consult a musculoskeletal physiotherapist or another spinal healthcare practitioner for specific recommendations.

 You probably already know that back pain has a nasty habit of returning within a few months of the initial injury.
 Research has shown that you have an 80% chance of recurring back pain within 12 months of the first episode.
 The good news is that you can reduce your chances significantly if you do the right thing early.